christocracy/cordova-plugin-background-geolocation/README.md

         params: {
             auth_token: 'user_secret_auth_token',    //  <-- Android ONLY:  HTTP POST params sent to your server when persisting locations.
-            foo: 'bar',                              //  <-- Android ONLY:  HTTP POST params sent to your server when persisting locations. desiredAccuracy                          //  <-- WP8 ONLY:  Takes 'default' or 'high' as an optional override of the 'desiredAccuracy' config which only accepts meters
+            foo: 'bar',                              //  <-- Android ONLY:  HTTP POST params sent to your server when persisting locations.
-        },
+			desiredAccuracy: 'default'               //  <-- WP8 ONLY:  Takes 'default' or 'high' },
         headers: {                                   // <-- Android ONLY:  Optional HTTP headers sent to your configured #url when persisting locations
             "X-Foo": "BAR"